Paraplouis/llm-pareto-frontier/README.md

 ## 🙏 Acknowledgements

-This project builds upon the work of several open-source projects and individuals.
+This project builds upon the work of several projects.
 Special thanks to:

 - The **LMSYS team** for creating and maintaining the [LLM Arena Leaderboard](https://lmarena.ai/leaderboard/text/overall).
-- **Lincoln Gachagua** for his work on the [LLM Pricing Calculator](https://huggingface.co/spaces/Presidentlin/llm-pricing-calculator), and to **Philipp Schmid** for the [original version](https://huggingface.co/spaces/philschmid/llm-pricing-calculator).
+- **Lincoln Gachagua** for his work on the [LLM Pricing Calculator](https://huggingface.co/spaces/Presidentlin/llm-pricing-calculator) based on **Philipp Schmid**'s [original version](https://huggingface.co/spaces/philschmid/llm-pricing-calculator).
 - **Winston Bosan** for the [original implementation](https://github.com/winston-bosan/llm-pareto-frontier) that inspired me to continue the project.